 So many great artists have been part of the band over the years that people call it “La Universidad de la Salsa” (The Salsa University).
 That includes Ismael Rivera, Roberto Roena, Andy Montañez, Charlie Aponte, Jerry Rivas, and many more.

-The band opened for the FANIA All-Stars at the legendary 1973 concert at Yankee Stadium.
+The band opened the legendary FANIA All-Stars Yankee Stadium concert in 1973.

 El Gran Combo is still going strong.
 For New York there is nothing like la Salsa de Puerto Rico.

 We saw El Gran Combo at Club Vivo in Carolina, San Juan, Puerto Rico.
 We couldn’t stop dancing.

 - Radio City Music Hall